wkumari/draft-vandergaast-edns-client-subnet/README.md

    Nameservers support edns-client-subnet, making it harder for new Authoritative Nameservers to start using the option.

-Contavalli, et al.       Expires April 25, 2015                [Page 15]

-Internet-Draft        Client Subnet in DNS Requests         October 2014

 12. Example

    1. A stub resolver SR with IP address 192.0.2.37 tries to resolve www.example.com, by forwarding the query to the Recursive Resolver R from IP address IP, asking for recursion.

-   2. R, supporting edns-client-subnet, looks up www.example.com in its cache.
+   2. RNS, supporting edns-client-subnet, looks up www.example.com in its cache.
 An entry is found neither for www.example.com, nor for example.com.

+Contavalli, et al.       Expires April 30, 2015                [Page 16]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

-   3. R builds a query to send to the root and .com servers.
-The implementation of R provides facilities so an administrator can configure R not to forward edns-client-subnet in certain cases.
-        In particular, R is configured to not include an edns-client- subnet option when talking to TLD or root nameservers, as described in Section 6.1.
-Thus, no edns-client-subnet option is added, and resolution is performed as usual.
+   3. RNS builds a query to send to the root and .com servers.
+The implementation of R provides facilities so an administrator can configure RNS not to forward edns-client-subnet in certain cases.
+In particular, RNS is configured to not include an edns- client-subnet option when talking to delegation-centric nameservers, as described in Section 6.1.
+Thus, no edns-client- subnet option is added, and resolution is performed as usual.

-   4. R now knows the next server to query: Authoritative Nameserver ANS, responsible for example.com.
+   4. RNS now knows the next server to query, Authoritative Nameserver ANS, responsible for example.com.

-   5. R prepares a new query for www.example.com, including an edns- client-subnet option with:
+   5. RNS prepares a new query for www.example.com, including an edns- client-subnet option with:

-        *  OPTION-CODE, set to 8.
+        *  OPTION-CODE, set to 0x00 0x08.

-        *  OPTION-LENGTH, set to 0x00 0x07.
+        *  OPTION-LENGTH, set to 0x00 0x07 for the following fixed 4
+           octets plus the 3 octets that will be used for ADDRESS.

         *  FAMILY, set to 0x00 0x01 as IP is an IPv4 address.

-        *  SOURCE NETMASK, set to 0x18, as R is configured to conceal the last 8 bits of every IPv4 address.
+        *  SOURCE NETMASK, set to 0x18, as RNS is configured to conceal the last 8 bits of every IPv4 address.

-        *  SCOPE NETMASK, set to 0x00, as specified by this document for all requests.
+        *  SCOPE NETMASK, set to 0x1B, as RNS is willing to cache answers up to a /27.

         *  ADDRESS, set to 0xC0 0x00 0x02, providing only the first 24
            bits of the IPv4 address.